-Within the Anglican Communion is the Anglican Church of Canada, consisting of over 750,000 members on parish rolls .
+Within the Anglican Communion is the Anglican Church of Canada.
 The first Anglicans in Canada were 16th century English explorers led by Martin Frobisher and his chaplain, the Rev. Robert Wolfall.
 The church did not become established here, however, until the consecration of Charles Inglis as bishop of Nova Scotia in 1787.
 He had responsibility for colonists and missionary work as far west as Niagara.
 The Canadian church developed and grew with the country, becoming administratively independent of the Church of England even as Canada became a self governing dominion within the Commonwealth.
 The head of the Anglican Church of Canada is the Primate – the presiding bishop of the national church.
 The current Primate of the Anglican Church of Canada is Archbishop Linda Nicholls.

 The official apology from the Anglican Church of Canada for our role in residential schools can be found here: The Anglican Church of Canada’s apology for residential schools – The Anglican Church of Canada